 Physical well-being can be promoted by making sure safety updates are available and actionable immediately.
 Communicating safety updates via email or newsletter is often too slow, and that doesn’t take into account the needs of logistics workers, who are rarely sitting at desks reading their email or have access to email.

 Urgent safety news can instead be pushed out via a communications app or otherwise made available on the employee’s handheld device.
 Using an app means messages can even be personalised and targeted to specific employees, roles and locations.
-Some employee apps like Thrive.App have features built in to include Health and Safety videos, policies and procedures that employees can read and acknowledge they have read and understood with a press of a button, this can then be pulled into a report for auditing purposes.
+Some employee apps like Thrive.App have features built in to include Health and Safety videos, policies and procedures that employees can read and acknowledge they have read and understood with a press of a button; this can then be pulled into a report for auditing and compliance purposes.
+Check out how Derry Group Ireland used this feature to communicate customer protocols and ensure their staff keep their quality accreditations intact and up to date.

 Also important: creating safe, easily accessible spaces where employees can feel comfortable getting much-needed support resources and counselling services.
 Digital guides can offer resources for managing well-being, and anonymous chat portals can allow a team member to talk through a problem or blow off steam with a health professional.